teijo/jquery-bracket/README.md

 Changes
 -------

+*   2015-10-14: Tagged latest commit (3a4210c) as **0.6.0** to indicate it
+    being the latest stable version and keep future development more flexible.
+    From now on, take only a tagged version from this repository unless you're developing it further.
 *   2013-10-29: Remove redundant styles.
 Make HTML more standards compliant.
     Streamline CSS and HTML to some extent with jQuery Group plugin.
 Markup and CSS in this release **are not backwards compatible!**